zakvarty/ethics-1/01-foundations.Rmd

 Where before, you might not even have thought it was part of your job as a data scientist to worry about such things.
 Going forward, as a specialist in the field, you will see it as your responsibility to raise the bar.

-Where you would see unsolvable moral dilemmas, now you will seek to explicitly quantify these trade-offs so as to have an informed conversation about the right balance.
+Where you would previously see unsolvable moral dilemmas, now you will seek to explicitly quantify these trade-offs so as to have an informed conversation about the right balance.

 Where you might have hoped that eventually technology will solve its own problems, and we should just focus on doing more research; now, you will approach the problem more pragmatically, acknowledging that not all problems can be solved with technology and in any case we cannot afford to wait.